Kicksecure/helper-scripts/README.md

 per application via bubblewrap.
 Useful if hardened_malloc is being globally preloaded and needs to be disabled for some applications.

+Provides the dummy-dependency script for quickly creating and installing dummy packages for working around package dependencies.

 ## How to install `helper-scripts` using apt-get ##

 1\.
 Download the APT Signing Key.